Shrishti412/bagisto-b2b-account/README.md

 ### Step 3: Register the Service Provider

-Open:
+Open the file:

 ```
 bootstrap/providers.php
 ```

-Add the Service Provider to the returned array:
+Add the following Service Provider to the end of the returned array:

 ```php
 return [